Car Shopping: Credit Union Members Do It

 Your car buying service will help members know if they are getting a good deal.
 What they do with that information is their decision.
 Some may use it as a starting point for their deal-making (ie. haggling).

 Another member might just see the price and agree that, yes, it’s a good deal.
 They see how much others paid and decide they’re in the ballpark.
-So help them make it happen.
+With inflated pricing on both new and used, this is a valuable service.

 Different services share a range of pricing data.
 At the very least, car buying services will offer a discount off MSRP.
 That’s ok, but not too helpful.
 Some car buying services will also provide: